MiNeves00/Deep-RL-Nano-Project-1/Project2-ContinuousControl/Report.md

 ## **Introduction**

 This report explains the implementation of the solution and all it's nuances.
-For a detailed explanation of the enviroment check the README.md file.
+For a detailed explanation of the environment check the README.md file.

-Only the 1st version of the enviroment was solved in this project, which means there was only one Agent training at any time as seen in the video bellow.
+Only the 1st version of the environment was solved in this project, which means there was only one Agent training at any time as seen in the video bellow.

 **TODO** insert video of random agent

 ## **Learning Algorithm**

-To solve this project an algorithm was implemented based on the <a href="https://arxiv.org/pdf/1509.02971.pdf"> DDPG - Deep Deterministic Policy Gradient</a> with some variations to fit the enviroment.
+To solve this project an algorithm was implemented based on the <a href="https://arxiv.org/pdf/1509.02971.pdf"> DDPG - Deep Deterministic Policy Gradient</a> with some variations to fit the environment.

 The network description itself along with the agent details, interpretation of obtained results and possible future work ideas are described in sections ahead.